Why these Asian Chicken Wings are So Good!

 These Asian wings are juicy and tender, with crispy skin, and the sticky glaze is amazing.

-ingredients for asian chicken wing recipe on a countertop
+asian chicken wing ingredients on a counter.

-Chicken Wing Ingredients
+For the Chicken Wing

 • Chicken wings: you’ll need close to 4 pounds of chicken wings to feed a small crowd.
 Use this guide to cut chicken wings yourself if you buy them whole and want the drumettes and wingettes separate.